-RSC 101: Your Journey Begins: Thriving at Sage and Beyond
+RSC 101: Thriving at Sage

-Russell Sage College's First Year Experience course launches the college's signature general education sequence.
-Learning activities aim to strengthen relationships between the student and self, the student's peers, and the wider College community.
+Russell Sage College's First Year Experience Course launches the college's signature general education sequence.
+Learning activities aim to strengthen relationships between the student and self, the student's peers, and the wider college community.
 The course immerses students in the multiple dimensions of wellness included in the RSC THRIVE initiative, encourages self awareness, and hones communication and teamwork skills in a supportive, student success oriented atmosphere.
+Credits: 3

-RSC 201: Intercultural Perspectives
+RSC 201: Exploring Intercultural Perspectives

-Intercultural Perspectives explores (human) diversity and the historical, cultural, global, and systemic forces that shape our experiences and world views.
+Exploring Intercultural Perspectives: Your Link with the World explores (human) diversity and the historical, cultural, global, and systemic forces that shape our experiences and world views.
 Students will learn and develop the skills necessary to work with and understand others in this ever-changing world.
-The course explores topics such as intercultural understanding, global and local lives, civic engagement and social justice.
-The course also builds upon critical writing, thinking, and reading skills developed in the Year 1 Writing Sequence encouraging students to see the ways in which knowledge can transfer from course to course and year to year, culminating in RSC 301.
+The course explores topics such as Intercultural Understanding, Global and Local Lives, Civic Engagement and Social Justice.
+The course also builds upon critical writing, thinking, and reading skills developed in the Year 1 Writing Sequence, encouraging students to see the ways in which knowledge can transfer from course to course and year to year, culminating in RSC 301.